 What is a Will?

-A will is a document made by a person (called a Testator) with capacity to make a will (called testamentary capacity) naming what assets you want to leave to whom after your passing.
+A will is a document made by a person (the Testator) with capacity to make a will (called testamentary capacity) naming what assets they want to leave to whom after their passing.

 Your will appoints your Executor, whose job is to follow the wishes set out in your will and look after your estate after your passing.